 About Me

-In Fall 2024, I will begin the second year of my PhD with Professor Mark Ho.
-I am moving with the Computation & Decision-Making Lab to the Department of Psychology at New York University.
-Before that, I was a PhD student in the Department of Computer Science at Stevens Institute of Technology.
+I am a PhD student working with Professor Mark Ho in the Computation & Decision-Making Lab.
+We are part of the Department of Psychology at New York University.
 Prior to my PhD, I was a lab manager for the Computational Cognitive Science Lab & the Concepts and Cognition Lab at Princeton University.